andrecorumba/andrecorumba/README.md

 ### Hi there 👋 I'm André Rocha [@andrecorumba](https://twitter.com/andrecorumba)

 ### 🌟 About Me:
-🤖 My journey in programming began at the tender age of 12, driven by curiosity and the joy of creating.
-This led me to pursue a degree in Computer Engineering, where I've been dedicated to applying computational thinking to overcome real-world challenges.
+🤖 Graduated in Computer Engineering since 2003.
+I've been dedicated to applying computational thinking to overcome real-world challenges.

 ### 🚀 What I'm Working On:
 🇧🇷 I've been working as a Machine Learning Engineer and Python Developer.

-🚀 Currently, I'm focused on developing full-stack Python applications that harness the capabilities of Large Language Model (LLM) frameworks.
+Currently, I'm focused on developing Python applications that harness the capabilities of Large Language Model (LLM) frameworks.
 These tools are crafted to assist auditors in sifting through vast arrays of documents and files, aiming to pinpoint fraudulent activities or irregularities.

 ### 📈 Expertise and Interests: